Woman experiencing sleep paralysis with astral body rising and shadow entity at foot of bed

 You wake.
 You cannot move.
 The body, still in REM atonia, has not received the signal of waking.
 The mind is conscious.
 The body is paralysed.
 The gap between them is the threshold–neither sleep nor waking, neither dream nor reality, neither self nor other.
 This is sleep paralysis.
 The culture calls it nightmare.
 The tradition calls it opportunity.

-The body follows its administrative procedures with bureaucratic precision.
-The consciousness, that restless observer, has arrived early to the office, finding the doors locked and the lights dimmed.
-Meanwhile, the physical form remains bound by the night-shift protocols of the nervous system, rigid as a locked filing cabinet.
-The threshold is not merely a gap but a jurisdiction—a liminal territory where the usual protocols of being are suspended, and other authorities may claim temporary dominion.
+The body follows its own protocols with neurological precision.
+The consciousness, that restless observer, has arrived early, finding the motor systems still locked in their nightly routine.
+Meanwhile, the physical form remains bound by the protocols of the nervous system, rigid as a sealed vessel.
+The threshold is not merely a gap but a territory–a liminal space where the usual boundaries of being are suspended, and other modes of perception may claim temporary attention.

-The astral body hovers while the physical form remains anchored in REM atonia.
+The astral body hovers while the physical form remains anchored.

 The Phenomenology Is Specific